 Set Priorities and Stand Firm

-Like many teens, my brother’s son complains he needs to have an iPhone now that he is in high school.
-If you’re a parent, you’ll hear this as your kids get older: “I need an iPhone or Galaxy 3 to be cool.”
-But with a lot of choices, you're better off thinking about what they need -- instead of what they say they want -- and what you feel comfortable with your kids having.
+Like many teens, my brother’s son complains he needs to have an iPhone now that he’s in high school.
+If you’re a parent, you’ll hear that as your kids get older: “I need an iPhone or [latest phone] to be cool.”
+But with so many choices, you need to focus on a phone they need and not one they want.
+But more importantly, buy a phone you feel comfortable with your kids having.

 The contract put him on notice.
-She made it clear she owned the phone, and was simply “loaning” it to him.
-That means she must always know the password, and he must always answer the phone when she calls.
-Among other things, it also outlines he’ll have to hand it over promptly at 7:30 p.m. on school nights and 9 p.m. on weekends.
-In addition, he's not allowed to bring it to school -- though half days, field trips and after school activities get special consideration.
-The contract went viral, and parents across the nation shared the idea.
-In other words, the hierarchy is shifting back to parents.
+She made it clear that she owned the phone and he was simply “loaning” it from her.
+That means he must always let her know the password, and he must always answer the phone when she calls.
+Among other things, it also outlines that he’ll have to hand it over promptly at 7:30 p.m. on school nights and 9 p.m. on weekends.
+He’s also not allowed to bring it to school — though half days, field trips and after school activities get special consideration.

 Keep the Conversation Going

-As more parents insert themselves into the technology engulfing their children, there’s an opportunity for both to share and learn more about digital citizenship.
-It’s as simple as asking your kids what websites they use as sources for homework assignments.
-Schools are teaching them to verify sources for online research.
-They know not to trust everything they read online -- and you can reinforce those lessons.
+As parents become a bigger part of the technology their children immerse themselves in, there’s an opportunity for both to share and learn about digital citizenship.
+It’s as simple as asking them what websites they use as sources for homework assignments.
+Schools are teaching them to verify online research and they know not to trust everything they read online — and you can reinforce those lessons.

-It’s a challenge, but you need to realize that even the humblest phone is a gateway to the digital “Pandora’s Box.”
-If you’re not ready to understand the basics and learn about it with your kid, then perhaps you shouldn't hand it over in the first place. ♦
+It’s a challenge, but you need to realize that even the humblest phone is a gateway to a digital “Pandora’s Box.”
+If you’re not ready to understand the basics and learn about it with your kid, then don’t hand it over in the first place. ♦